joao-carloto/RF_Install_Script/README.md

 IMPORTANT!
 The installer download locations were valid at the time of this scrip conception, but these may change.
 If you find some invalid URL please report an issue at https://github.com/joao-carloto/RF_Install_Script/issues

+IMPORTANT!
+The script includes a demo test to be run after the installation.
+Do not change the test indentation, unless you know what you are doing.
+You may end up with an invalid test script.

 Author: João Carloto, Twitter: @JMCarloto<br>
 Github repo: https://github.com/joao-carloto/RF_Install_Script<br>